COVID-19 Will Change The Tattoo Industry Forever

 Looking To The Future

-Most artists we spoke to are taking it day by day, but most still worry about what business will look like after the pandemic.
-Luckily, independent contractors, like many tattoo artists, may now qualify for assistance, like unemployment benefits, but it doesn't quell the fear of what's to come.
+Most artists we spoke to are taking it day by day, but many still worry about what business will look like after the pandemic.
+Luckily, independent contractors, including many tattoo artists, may now qualify for assistance, like unemployment benefits, but it doesn't quell the fear of what's to come.
 "If [people are] struggling to pay bills, they probably won't be racing out to get a tattoo,” Sicklinger says.
 "They have to rebuild their lives and, even if shops open, there's no guarantee that we'll see the same volume of people who will be financially able to invest in work."
 As a shop owner, Myles shares similar sentiments.
 “Our business is in a tourist-heavy area of the city,” she says about her Division Street shop.
 “Imagine if this thing wipes out tourism.”

-Most artists we spoke to are taking it day by day, but most still worry about what business will look like after the pandemic.
-Luckily, independent contractors, like many tattoo artists, may now qualify for assistance, like unemployment benefits, but it doesn't quell the fear of what's to come.
+Most artists we spoke to are taking it day by day, but many still worry about what business will look like after the pandemic.
+Luckily, independent contractors, including many tattoo artists, may now qualify for assistance, like unemployment benefits, but it doesn't quell the fear of what's to come.
 "If [people are] struggling to pay bills, they probably won't be racing out to get a tattoo,” Sicklinger says.
 "They have to rebuild their lives and, even if shops open, there's no guarantee that we'll see the same volume of people who will be financially able to invest in work."
 As a shop owner, Myles shares similar sentiments.
 “Our business is in a tourist-heavy area of the city,” she says about her Division Street shop.
 “Imagine if this thing wipes out tourism.”

 It's also left artists thinking ahead to new safety precautions.
 “We have to rely on the advice from doctors and scientists on how to deal with this moving forward,” Myles says.
 Vince C. Maximin, a bicoastal tattooer who works in New York and Los Angeles, says that while all licensed artists should already practice careful sanitation and safety, COVID-19 adds another layer of caution.
 “We’ll have to be more careful in the way we take clientele,” he says.
 "I’ve considered verifying COVID-19 status before tattooing."